 She entered the Imperial Harem during the times of the Tang Dynasty (618-907 CE) when Emperor Taizong was reigning.
 She was then picked by Taizong’s son Gaozong, and Wu Zetian became Gaozong’s Empress when he was nominated as the next Emperor.

 Emperor Gaozong was weak-willed, so Wu Zetian was actually the main power behind the emperor.
-When Gaozong died, she proclaimed herself openly as female Emperor in 690 AD and she reigned until her death in 705 AD.
+When Gaozong died, she proclaimed herself openly as a female Emperor in 690 AD and she reigned until her death in 705 AD.

 Wang Zhaojun (王君), Han Dynasty (206 BC – 8 AD)